 Rare heritage breeds of livestock embody valuable genetic resources that can only be preserved through the continued stewardship of their kinds.
 We have a passion for preserving these living pieces of history.

-In an era when it has become common practice for farms to rely completely on industrialized systems to supply livestock, we are striving to reduce our dependence on these systems by breeding and raising more of our own replacement animals every year.
+In an era when it has become common practice for farms to rely completely on industrialized systems to supply livestock, we are striving to maintain small healthy breeding populations of a few rare breeds to keep them available as a resource for farmers and homesteaders.
 Breeding on the farm presents its own set of challenges that contribute to our production costs.
 However, we feel the effort is worthwhile so that these breeds can continue to exist and so that our animals can meet the highest level of quality.

 Animals from our farm can be seen at living history museums including the Claude Moore Colonial Farm at Turkey Run, the Frontier Culture Museum and the Yorktown Victory Center.
 We would like to thank Claude Moore Farm for our Ossabaw Island pigs and for the eggs that yielded our first flock of Cotton Patch geese.